 You may balk at the thought of adding yet another chemical to your pool water, but aluminum sulfate is a compound that water purification companies and wastewater treatment plants use to keep out unwanted substances.

 Generally, you should add four to six pounds of aluminum sulfate for every 10,000 gallons of water.
-But you should make sure to read the manufacturer’s instructions on the bag to know precisely how much to add to your pool.
+But you should read the manufacturer’s instructions on the bag to know precisely how much to add to your pool.

 Step 4: Shock the Water